nucypher/nucypher/dev/docker/README.md

  `docker-compose -f 3-ursulas.yml stop`

 ## Pycharm (pro version only)
-* You can configure pycharm to use the python interperter inside docker.
+* You can configure pycharm to use the python interpreter inside docker.
 * docs for this are [here](https://www.jetbrains.com/help/pycharm/using-docker-compose-as-a-remote-interpreter.html#docker-compose-remote)